AmazingAmpharos/OoT-Randomizer/README.md

 ## Ocarina song randomization

 You can randomize the note pattern that is required to activate each song.
 The new songs will be properly taught to you when you learn them, and can always be checked on the quest status screen like normal.

+## Navi color options

+Similar to the tunic color options, you can change Navi's color for each of her different kinds of targets.